leoladifrancesco/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

+In essence, remember that programming is not just about creating complex algorithms or using advanced features, but also about creating solutions that are elegant, efficient, and can stand the test of time.
+So, keep it simple, clear, and concise.